 Sometimes the very thing you need to solve an ordinary household problem is sitting right in the pantry.
 Take salt for example.
 It’s amazing stuff!
 And it’s cheap, too.

-Dump a bunch of ice cubes into the garbage disposal followed by about 1/2 cup table salt.
+Dump a bunch of ice cubes into the garbage disposal followed by about 1/2 cup of ordinary table salt (either iodized or plain).

 Turn on the disposal while running a small stream of water down the drain.
 Use a long-handled wooden spoon or similar, to carefully push all the ice into the running disposal.
 Keep it on for at least two minutes, which should be long enough for all the built-up gunk and grime to begin falling off the disposal’s blades.
 Turn off the water.